iLoveTux/moon.py/README.md

 These features are planned (but may never be implemented):

 1. Put out releases packaged with pyinstaller into a single executable
-2. Include the Python Standard Library with it in the site-packages directory (I know this isn't where they belong, but I really want to keep it under 100 lines of source, and this seems like an acceptable sacrifice)
+2. Include the Python Standard Library with it in the bundled executable with imports in an `if False:` block
 3. Include a few really useful packages like (and all of these might not be possible):
     1. paramiko
     2. pandas